Indoctrination vs. Education: Part 2

 do.
 Most were related to hygiene.

-shop and a variety were available.
+I was told to choose my own tools.
+A variety were available.
 I tried them all.
 (This was more choice than

 tools.
-Chief among them the textbook.)
+Chief among them was the textbook.)

 Sometimes those teaching